NS

 Breakfast: ½ cup unsweetened O

--shaped cereal, 4oz of fat free
+-shaped cereal, 4oz of fat free yogurt, ½ of a

 banana